asavinov/bistro/core/README.md

 ## General

+* Simplify definition methods:
+  * Use arrays instead of lists
+  * calc(lambda, column[]) - use a list of columns as a shortcut for list of column paths.
+Indeed, it is much simpler to provide columns or columnn names instead of paths.
+  * calc(lambda, String[]) - use a list of column names (also list of NamePaths)
+  * Provide an option for default value, for example, 0.0 or NaN instead of null.
+It then guarantees null-safety which makes lambdas much simpler (not null-checks)
+  * Link columns can be defined without lambda/expressions - using simply equality of columns, that is, we specify columns that have to be equal.
+  * Remove init/finalize from accu completely.
+Introduce defaultValue method which is important because we can omit initialize (and finalize) from accu.
+The any column will be reset before it is evaluated.
+Alternatively, use initial value in accu parameters (instead of lambda).

 * Core - make name comparison case-sensitive (like TF, Pandas etc.) Other libs/apps can use their own rules.
 * Formula API and implementation in a separate package.
 Later move it to a separate project with its own deps (Antlr, string utils for comparison etc.)
 * Maven public artifact